jamiebrown201/junior-squad-week-3/README.md

 https://official-joke-api.appspot.com/random_ten
 ```

-So in our app we want you to add a new route in express so when you go to http://localhost:4040/ten you get 10 jokes instead of just 1.
+So in our app we want you to add a new function in your `jokeApi.js` and a new route in express so when you go to http://localhost:4040/ten you get 10 jokes instead of just 1.

 ## Userful resources